vectice/validation-notebooks-repo/README.md

 # Model Validation Notebooks

 This repository contains a set of predefined validation notebooks to help you validate models based on best practices, with metadata and configuration files to streamline the process.
+You will need to get the configuration files from the Vectice UI.

 ## How to Use This Repository

 1. **Identify Your Model Type**
    Choose between the available subfolders based on your specific validation needs.
 This repository currently includes:
+   - Classification Models (wrapping the MoDeVa extension)
    - Custom Extensions
-   - Classification Models (wrapping the MoDeVa extension)

 2. **Download the Recommended Notebook**
    In each subfolder, you'll find notebooks pre-configured to handle specific validation tasks.
 Download the notebook that best fits your requirements.